hkleinsorgen/VW-ChromiumEmbeddedFramework/README.md

 # Quickstart

-- Download Chromium, e.g. the matching Windows version: http://opensource.spotify.com/cefbuilds/cef_binary_3.3112.1657.g2c22842_windows64.tar.bz2
+- Download Chromium, e.g. the Windows version: http://opensource.spotify.com/cefbuilds/cef_binary_3.3112.1657.g2c22842_windows64.tar.bz2
 - Create a new directory (e.g. c:\cef)
 - Copy all .dll/.bin files from the `Release` directory and all files from `Resources` to this directory
 - Set this directory in the image: `LibChromium directory: 'c:\cef'`
-- Open the browser with `CEF.BrowserUI open`
+- Open the browser: `CEF.BrowserUI open`

 # Debugging

-Chromium write debug messages to a file named `debug.log` (located in the VM directory)
+Chromium writes debug messages to a file named `debug.log` (located in the VM directory) and also to `stdout`

 ## Linux
-The Linux version is very unstable currently and crashes at startup a lot.
+The Linux version is very unstable.

 It is neccessary to put the following files from the CEF resources directory next to the VM (e.g. symlink):
 ```